jefdaj/cryptoisland/src/posts/2024/10/12/a-casual-blockchain-voting-workflow/index.md

 If this is a somewhat-important vote, say for a corporate leadership position, it might be important to set up a set of proper decentralized guardians.
 They can be hired on chain, or designated through any process that voters agree sounds fair.

 If it's just a meetup, you might ask for a couple volunteers at the beginning to run the guardian app in addition to the voter app.
-Or you could forgo the process entirely, losing the normal voter privacy properties.
+Or you could run everything yourself, losing the normal voter privacy properties.
+Just be sure to explain that to voters.

-Door-to-door canvassing is a little harder.
-Hiring on chain seems like the best option, or having a couple people in your organization set up beforehand if possible.
+# Demo app?

+There isn't any demo app yet (as far as I'm aware), but someone should get on that!
+I'm currently [applying for money][catalyst-idea] to do a basic demo of "electionguard on a blockchain", which is related but not quite the same.
+I may also try to build out user-friendly demo apps at some point, but please do it first if you're able!
+Or contact me and we can work on it together.